 10. Make eye contact with your audience.

-All of the presentations rooms have a computer with standard Office software, a computer projector, and Internet access.
-But, never trust the Internet to work and plan for the computer or projector might fail during your presentation.
+All of the presentation rooms have a computer with standard Office software, a computer projector, and Internet access.
+But, never trust the Internet to work and plan for the computer or projector that might fail during your presentation.

-Place your presentation online (for example, using htttps://Send.Firefox.com, and send the link to ConferenceChair@InformingScience.org Your presentation will be added to the conference proceedings (unless you ask us not to post it).
-If you use Send, be sure to add the number of downloads to four or five (not one).
+Place your presentation online, and send the link to ConferenceChair@InformingScience.org.
+Do not send the presentation itself, just the URL to it.
+Your presentation will be added to the conference proceedings (unless you ask us not to post it).

 If you have any special requirements for your presentation, please let us know as soon as possible so we can see if they can be accommodated.

 Again and again, technology commonly fails at the most crucial moment, so have one or more backup plans for your presentation.
 Expect that the Internet connection will fail at the worst possible moment.